zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first.md

 }
 ```

-The secret here is `DBSet<>`, as it maps our class to the database and links it to an object, which we will use to do the operations with the DB.
+The secret here is `DbSet<>`, as it maps our class to the database and links it to an object, which we will use to perform the operations with the DB.

 See the code for the `Group` class: